vmandic/vmandic/README.md

 ### Hi there, I am Vedran. 👋

+You can read my name out loud as first half of wed(ding) and other half of run(nning), ie. wed-run, which would roughly translate in English as Bright. 😎

 - 🔭 I’m currently working in: insurance.
 - 🌱 I’m currently learning: flutter and github actions.
 - 👯 I’m looking to collaborate on: anything fun.